 This Ham Katsu recipe is featured on the popular Japanese TV drama called “Shinya Shokudo (深夜食堂)” or “Midnight Diner: Tokyo Stories” on Netflix.

 When I saw the master made Ham Katsu with just slices of ham, I knew I had to head over to the kitchen and make it.
 My mother makes Ham Katsu, but her version, the one I grew up eating, is more complicated and time-consuming.
 Hers came with Japanese Potato Salad between slices of ham.
-It’s really delicious, but it requires more effort and time since you need to prepare the potato salad first (unless you have leftover).
+It’s really delicious, but it requires more effort and time since you need to prepare the potato salad first (unless you have leftovers).

 I love that I can whip up a dinner in less than 30 minutes.
 My children love this dish in their lunch box too, and they love Onigiriazu with Ham Katsu.